I had to go to prison to learn how important the value of belonging is to mental health.

 This week, consider all you have to offer and what you might receive from being more involved in your local or work community.

-There is a place you are needed, and where you belong.
+There is a always a place you are needed, and where you belong.

 Take good care,